Leslie Varela, MS, LPC Associate

 A lot of these teens are thoughtful, motivated, and actually want to understand themselves better.
 They often have a parent who cares deeply about them, but sometimes it still helps to have a space that belongs just to you.

-How Teen Therapy Can Help with Anger and Overwhelm After Divorce
+How Teen Therapy Can Help with Anxiety and Overwhelm After Divorce

 Therapy gives you a place to slow things down and start untangling everything that’s been building under the surface.